Arm Liposuction: Can Get Rid of Arm Fats with this Surgery?

 What Is Arm Liposuction?

 The reasons for having chubby arms are mainly genetics, hormonal changes, age, weight gain, and poor lifestyle.
-Arm liposuction, commonly called arm lipo, is a minimally invasive surgery aiming to contour the arms by removing extra fat pockets.
-Today, four liposuctions are performed to slim the arms; traditional, tumescent, ultrasound-assisted, and laser-assisted.
-Since the arm’s skin gets saggy after removing fat, arm lipo operation is mostly performed along with an arm lift (brachioplasty) to remove the saggy skin.
+Arm fat reduction, commonly called arm liposuction, is a minimally invasive surgery aiming to contour the arms by removing extra fat pockets.
+Today, four liposuctions are performed to slim the arms: traditional, tumescent, ultrasound-assisted, and laser-assisted.
+Since the arm's skin gets saggy after removing fat, arm fat liposuction operation is mostly performed along with an arm lift (brachioplasty) to remove the saggy skin.

 Arm Liposuction Vs. Arm Lift

-Many patients think that arm liposuction and arm lift are the same.
-Although mostly performed simultaneously, they have several distinctive features worth mentioning.
+Many patients think arm liposuction and arm lift are the same procedures for arm fat reduction.
+Although primarily performed simultaneously, they have several distinctive features worth mentioning.
 To begin with, arm liposuction is a fat removal procedure that makes the arms look slimmer and leaner.
 This operation is less invasive than an arm lift, involves fewer incisions and scarring, and has shorter downtime.

 • Not having any life-threatening disease such as diabetes, high blood pressure, and cardiovascular problems;